 My next stop was to Ajijic for the month of November and honestly I didn't like it at first.
 What's to like I thought?
 Where was the ocean that I loved so much?
 As I learned later, it wasn't far.
 Only 3 hours by car to the beaches of Cuyutlan and 3.5 to Manzanillo.
 I carried on to Guatemala, Nicaragua and then back to Mexico to the Baja Peninsula before finally returning to Canada to regroup and work for the summer as a whale watching captain off of Vancouver Island.

 Something about Ajijic kept calling to me though.
-“What was the attraction for so many expats?”
-I wondered.
+“What was the attraction for so many expats?”, I wondered.
 I figured I would give it one last try and I would stay for 5 months in order to really see what it was all about.
 Still lost and in despair, I took yoga classes and continued with my meditation that I had started with after my divorce.
 I encountered lovely people here in Ajijic.
 Helpful, sympathetic and kind people from all over the world with interesting and exciting life stories.
 I joined as many groups as I had time for.
 Yoga, Pilates, tennis, volleyball, pool volleyball and going to the gym, were my major activities along with lots of walking, running and going out to concerts and dances.
 I started to meet lots of young people in their 30's and 40's too.
 Within a couple months Ajijic became an exciting and interesting place to live.
 It was very soon after that I met Michaela as my Pilates teacher and asked her to go hiking with me.
 As they say, the rest is history, but there is lots more to Ajijic than Micheala.

 After a couple years I studied to become a personal trainer.
 While not new to exercise and the gym, this was a different field for me.
 Already I was becoming a different person than the one I was back in Canada.
 Soon I developed a booming business with 20 personal sessions a week and a solid client base.
 With Michaela being a real estate agent, it was a natural progression to become one too and to work together as a team.
 I applied and took the training at Michaela's office Lake Chapala Real Estate and we have been working together ever since.

 Ajijic is a town so unique and with so much to offer that you need to at least do yourself the favor of trying it on for size and see if it's a fit for you.
 There is a tremendous amount of activities and events available for you to do in a very small area.
-All the modern conveniences are here, yet there is still the ways and livelihoods of authentic Mexico.
+All the modern conveniences are here, yet there are still the ways and livelihoods of authentic Mexico.
 Being in close proximity to the Guadalajara International Airport is an additional bonus to respond to family emergencies and as a launching point for vacationing throughout the world.

 Our stories are ones of success!
 Despite the concerns expressed by friends, and family, we uprooted ourselves and moved to Mexico.
 I hope that you will be inspired by our life histories and come to check out Lake Chapala for yourselves and see that your lives can truly be enriched by making such a move.
-Now, our friends and family want to come down and visit as they are very curious about our lives and many who have said they are jealous of how good we got it.
+Now, our friends and family want to come down and visit as they are very curious about our lives and there have been many who have said they are jealous of how good we got it.

 Does it take guts to move to Mexico?
 It's a change in life for sure but you don't need guts.
-Only the willingness to embrace something new.
+Only the willingness to embrace something new!
 To make it even easier, we're here to help.
 Contact us and join our Facebook Page.
 We're always here for you.
 Thank you for reading and taking an interest in our lives.